 Moreover, it seems that the Celts had cultivated a headhunting culture.
 In other words, skulls adorned their sites, and many headless corpses have been excavated.
 After all, the druids seem to believe that the soul resides in a person’s head.
 Such records also exist in Celtic mythology and all the way to medieval stories, such as Sir Gawain and the Green Knight.

 Finally, another example of ritualistic sacrifices is this of certain local rulers.
 After discovering well-preserved bog bodies, researchers believe that people sacrificed some rulers after a catastrophe struck the community or settlement.
 Moreover, these bog bodies referred to nearly mummified bodies that were submerged in peat.
 Pyres, sacrifices and bog burials were, though, not the only mortuary practice of the Celts.

 One of the most well-practiced approaches to death and the dead was the burial mounds or tumuli.
-A few clusters of tumuli have been found throughout Ireland – not unlike other Western European countries.
+For instance, a few clusters of tumuli have been found throughout Ireland – like other Western European countries.
 Furthermore, many of these tombs are still surrounded by mystery since there are no exact details about their meaning.
 Prominent tumuli include the one at the Hill of Tara and the ones of Brú na Bóinne in County Meath.
 Additionally, many tumuli are also passage tombs, meaning that there is a hallway passing through the tomb.
-Interestingly, some of these passage tombs are perfectly aligned with the time of sunrise of a special day: Samhain.
+Interestingly, some of these passage tombs are also perfectly aligned with the time of sunrise of a special day: Samhain.